-- If focus is not achieved with the shooting conditions listed on the preceding page, set the lens's focus mode switch to <MF> and focus manually. - Depending on the lens used, focusing may take longer or correct focus may not be achieved.
-For details, refer to the Canon Web site. - If you shoot a peripheral subject and it is slightly out of focus, aim the center AF point or zone over the subject to focus, focus again and then take the picture. - The AF-assist beam will not be emitted.
+- If focus is not achieved with the shooting conditions listed on the preceding page, set the lens's focus mode switch to <MF> and focus manually. - Depending on the lens used, focusing may take longer or correct focus may not be achieved. - If you shoot a peripheral subject and it is slightly out of focus, aim the center AF point or zone over the subject to focus, focus again and then take the picture. - The AF-assist beam will not be emitted.
 However, if an EX-series Speedlite (sold separately) equipped with an LED light is used, the LED light will turn on for AF-assist when necessary. - In magnified view, achieving focus becomes more difficult due to camera shake.
 Using a tripod is recommended.